What is SARE?

 Recorded December 18, 2012 - Today's society is becoming more diverse, with many different races, ethnic groups and people of different beliefs in our communities.
 NCR SARE feels it is important to reach and educate all people about sustainable agriculture as we strive to make our communities more sustainable.
 This webinar features Julia Kleinschmit, MSW Clinical Associate Professor, University of Iowa School of Social Work and the University of Iowa Division of Continuing Education.

 Recorded November 6, 2012 - This webinar features Vaughn Hammond, Extension Educator at the Kimmel Education and Research Center in Nebraska City.
 Vaughn spent 9 months in Afghanistan in 2011 and 2012 as an Extension Educator working with the Nebraska National Guard Ag Team.
 During this time in Afghanistan, Vaughn worked to teach agriculture to agriculturalists and farmers there.
 During his webinar he will tell of his experiences in Afghanistan working on this project and also answer questions at the end of his presentation.
 Vaughn should be commended for his service as an Extension Educator in going beyond the call of duty in working in Afghanistan.
 This is an excellent opportunity to see and learn about Afghanistan Agriculture and how the University of Nebraska-Lincoln Extension and the Nebraska National Guard worked together towards improving agriculture there.
-If you have questions about this webinar, feel free to contact Gary Lesoing at (402) 274-4755.

 For information regarding other previously recorded webinars go to our Nebraska SARE Webinars page.